Lineblocs/site/app/docs/quickstarts/call-queues.md

 ## Next Steps

-in this guide we discussed setting up call queues on Lineblocs. for other related quickstart posts, be sure to view the following:
+In this guide we discussed setting up call queues on Lineblocs. for other related quickstart posts, be sure to view the following:

 [Simple IVR](http://lineblocs.com/resources/quickstarts/basic-ivr)